Socratique/Ideomatics/README.md

 - create an adaptable but useful system to observe, investigate, generate and construct ideas.
 - ideal form of this is a symbolic language that allows for cross consistent mapping and operation on ideas at high and low detail

+- otherwise concern is with mapping most common ideas and finding useful ideomatic tools

 ---

 ## Acknowledgements and Inspirations